Thomas G. Dietterich

 United States

-Thomas G. Dietterich (AB Oberlin College 1977; M.S.
+Thomas G. Dietterich (A.B.
+Oberlin College 1977; M.S.
 University of Illinois 1979; Ph.D.
-Stanford University 1984) is one of the founders of the field of Machine Learning.
+Stanford University 1984) is one of the founders of the field of machine learning.
 Among his research contributions was the application of error-correcting output coding to multiclass classification, the formalization of the multiple-instance problem, the MAXQ framework for hierarchical reinforcement learning, and the development of methods for integrating non-parametric regression trees into probabilistic graphical models (including conditional random fields and latent variable models).
 Among his writings are Chapter XIV (Learning and Inductive Inference) of the Handbook of Artificial Intelligence, the book Readings in Machine Learning (co-edited with Jude Shavlik), and his frequently-cited review articles Machine Learning Research: Four Current Directions and Ensemble Methods in Machine Learning.